 Understanding the Importance of Food Access

 "We know that a lot of things contribute to poor nutrition and obesity, but access is a key issue," says Dr. Giridhar Mallya.
 "People don't have the ability to get healthy foods in their community at an affordable price.
 That makes it that much harder for them to be healthy overall."

-"What we're trying to do now is reinvest in these neighborhoods and bring the food businesses and other businesses back to these neighborhoods," says Yael Lehmann, executive director of The Food Trust.
+"What we're trying to do now is reinvest in these neighborhoods and bring the food businesses and other businesses back to these neighborhoods," says Yael Lehmann, former President and CEO of The Food Trust.

 "We believe that supermarket access is one piece of a comprehensive approach," Lehmann says.
 "While bringing in healthy food stores into neighborhoods, we also want to be teaching kids how to eat healthy in schools, we want to be having cooking demonstrations at recreation centers, running farmers markets in neighborhoods.
-We think that all of these things combined is what can improve the health of people and their neighborhoods.
+We think that all of these things combined is what can improve the health of people and their neighborhoods."